mark-vong/disaster-recovery/LabGuide300.md

 ### Congratulations!
 You have successfully configured a Data Guard build.

-## Step 4: Performing a Data Guard Switchover
+## Part 4: Performing a Data Guard Switchover

 Data Guard switchovers are performed for events that are planned.
 The primary and standby databases reverse roles so that the needed measures can be performed on the respective database.